 The standard deviation of all three shear strength parameters may be calculated from the three Category II test results.
 The mean value for the initial shear strength is 0.24Pa, with a standard deviation of 0.05.
 At 95% confidence the lower bound of the initial shear strength is 0.14Pa.
 That value is 10.7 times smaller than the value used in the 2007 PA and about 2.8 times greater than what was used in the 2004 PA.
 The mean value for the characteristic shear is 0.58Pa with a standard deviation of 0.19.
 At 95% confidence, the lower bound of the characteristic shear is 0.2Pa.
 That value is about 7.5 times smaller than the value used in the 2007 PA and about four times greater than what was used in the 2004 PA.
 The mean value of the operational shear strength of the Category II tests is 0.48Pa with a standard deviation of 0.12.
-At 95% confidence, the lower bound of 0.12.
-At 95% confidence, the lower bound of the operational shear strength of the Category II tests is 0.48Pa with a standard deviation of 0.12.
-At 95% confidence, the lower bound of 4.8 times greater than the value used in the 2007 PA and about 4.8 times greater than the value used in the 2004 PA.
+At 95% confidence, the lower bound of 0.14 and about four times greater than what was used in the 2004 PA.
+The mean value of the operational shear strength of the Category II tests is 0.48Pa with a standard deviation of 0.12.
+At 95% confidence, the lower bound of the operational strength of the Category II tests is 0.24Pa.
+That value is about 6.25 times smaller than the value used in the 2007 PA and about 4.8 times greater than the value used in the 2004 PA.